 The Philippines is one of the fastest growing economies in Southeast Asia and is projected to be the fastest growing economy in the region in the coming years.
-It is the third largest economy in ASEAN and the 13th largest economy in Asia.
+It is the fifth largest economy in ASEAN and the 16th largest economy in Asia.

 Open regulation has allowed 100% foreign ownership in almost all sectors, with companies in the Special Economic Zone enjoying low tax rates.
 Low business costs and an abundance of resources in the Philippines have further attracted investors.
 Its credit ratings have been on a steady rise over the years.

-The Philippines boasts one of the highest literacy rates in Asia and is the world's third largest English-speaking country, providing skilled labour to support the increasing investment and entrepreneurial opportunities.
+The Philippines boasts one of the highest literacy rates in Asia and is the world's fourth largest English-speaking country, providing skilled labour to support increasing investment and entrepreneurial opportunities.

 The country is one of the most aggressive adopters of renewable resources, with a significant budget allocated to wind energy and biomass.